On the Effectiveness and Generalization of Race Representations for Debiasing High-Stakes Decisions: Ethics Statement

 \section{Ethics Statement}

+\paragraph{Using name as a proxy for race.} In the NLP literature on inferring demographic attributes from name, several authors have found that this approach may have limited construct validity~\citep{gautam2024stop}.
+For certain ethnicities, names may have strong race associations, while for others, the associations may be weaker.
+We believe this issue is mitigated by \citet{an2024large}'s data collection procedure: 1) For each name, classify its associated race and gender by selecting the majority ($>$50\%) classes.
+2) For each race-gender subgroup, e.g., Black female, they select the top 50 ranked by the percentage that race.

+Nevertheless, this majority-class assignment approach is still prone to misclassification, as noted by~\citet{gautam2024stop}.
+However, since our paper is not primarily concerned with predicting people’s races based on names, but with \textit{removing} any existing association, we believe that there is limited harm.
+Our datasets can serve as a starting point for benchmarking debiasing methods.

-Our work focuses on understanding and mitigating biases of LLMs in high-stakes decision making, which contributes towards the goal of responsible AI.
-However, it is useful to point out that although the race subspace can be used for debiasing, it could also be used to manipulate model decisions in an undesirable fashion.
-In fact, our results show that prompting the model to be fair can already be used as a way to achieve extreme disparities, highlighting a way to negatively steer models undetectable by human intuition.
+\paragraph{Dual use concern.} Our work focuses on understanding and mitigating biases of LLMs in high-stakes decision making, which contributes towards the goal of responsible AI.
+However, it is noteworthy that although the race subspace can be used for debiasing, it could also be used to manipulate model decisions in an undesirable fashion, an ethical concern known as \textit{dual use}.
+This concern may be mitigated with proprietary models, where an attacker might not have access to the model’s activations, but our results with prompting also show that prompting the model for fairness can be used as a way to achieve extreme disparities.
+Although this is not inherent to our approach, it highlights that in addition to the well-recognized concern that large language models can be negatively steered, they may lead to unintentional adverse effects even when used with good intentions.